osism/metalbox/README.md

 18. Run `deploy-openstack.sh` to Deploy the OpenStack services.
 19. Upload the Ironic image files to `/opt/httpd/data/root`.
 20. Run `osism sync ironic` to sync the baremetal nodes.
-21. Additional steps for air gap environments: If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".
+21. Additional steps for air gap environments:
+    * If the Metalbox is to be used as a container registry for nodes inside the Cloudpod do all steps in "Using Metalbox as a full container registry".
+    * If the Metalbox is to be used as a file server for nodes inside the Cloudpod do all steps in "Using Metalbox as a file server".

 ### Additional steps for air gap environments